paulkrix/svgtogcode/docs/project_description.md

 ## Technical Approach

-The software will employ a multi-stage processing pipeline:
+The software will employ a multi-stage processing pipeline, detailed further in the [Architecture Design](architecture_design.md):

 1. **SVG Parsing**: Using a robust SVG parsing library to extract all vector data
 2. **Path Analysis**: Converting complex paths to simpler segments and analyzing their properties
-3. **Grayscale Evaluation**: Determining depth values based on grayscale color data
+3. **Grayscale Evaluation**: Determining depth values based on grayscale color data (See [Grayscale Mapping in Technical Specification](technical_specification.md#1-grayscale-to-depth-mapping-algorithm))
-4. **Toolpath Generation**: Creating optimized toolpaths considering machine constraints
+4. **Toolpath Generation**: Creating optimized toolpaths considering machine constraints (See [Toolpath Generation in Technical Specification](technical_specification.md#4-toolpath-generation-algorithm))
-5. **GCode Formatting**: Producing machine-specific GCode with appropriate commands and parameters
+5. **GCode Formatting**: Producing machine-specific GCode with appropriate commands and parameters (See [GCode Generation in Technical Specification](technical_specification.md#5-grbl-specific-gcode-generation))

 ## Open Source Philosophy